 Coxon has recently been known to use combo amps himself.
 Of particular note was the 1962 Bluesbreaker, also by Marshall.

 This amp has quite a history, first shooting to fame in the capable hands of Eric Clapton, and it quickly carved out a spot for itself in the annals of rock and roll history.
-Since then, it’s been used by countless musicians, and it speaks volumes that Coxon is included among them.
+Since then, it’s been used by countless musicians.

 Since the Blur reunion tour and in his solo work, we’ve seen that Coxon hasn’t lost his touch.
 In fact, he’s become more assertive and that comes through in his creative use of effects.